 Collaborative Development Awards (CDA)

 The Duke Center for HIV Structural Biology (DCHSB) invites proposals for an HIV research funding opportunity (Collaborative Development Awards - CDA).
 The program is intended to broadly support HIV-related structural studies aligned with the goals of the Center.
-Early-career HIV investigators and investigators new to HIV research from under-represented racial and ethnic groups are encouraged to apply.

 - Proposals must include a detailed budget up to $175,000 (in total costs) based on scope of work proposed.
 Depending on the number of meritorious applicants and their budgets, the Review Committee will determine how many total proposals will be funded.
 Funds can be used to cover salary support and other research-related expenses.